 Minimizes Serious Falls

-This metric measures the percent of long-term patients that sustained a fall which caused severe injury.
-This is one of the statistics we use in determining nursing ratings.
+This statistic indicates the percent of long-term patients which sustained falls which resulted in major injury.
+This is one of the statistics we use in computing our nursing scores.

 Minimizes Urinary Tract Infections